ioccc-src/winner/bugs.md

 will be happy to credit you in the entry's _README.md_ file.

-NOTE: as of commit fa8a9b8b28a6b69a6b4efd74a45402f745e280b3 we believe that all the entries with this problem have been fixed.
+NOTE: as of commit fa8a9b8b28a6b69a6b4efd74a45402f745e280b3 we believe that all the entries with this problem have been fixed due [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson)'s pursuit in fixing entries.
+Thanks Cody!

-# List of entries by year, sorted in alphabetical order
+# List of entries by year, sorted in alphabetical order per year

 # 1984